maciejczyzewski/hyhyhy/README.md

 - [ ] compression

 ## Contributing

+The goal was to make package that will speed up work on own presentation.

 Please feel free to contribute to this project!
 Pull requests and feature requests welcome! :v: